greyepoxy/basic-typescript-template/README.md

 # basic-typescript-template
-Basic TS build and test environment for node
+Basic TS build and test environment for Node